 Abstract Submission Process

-Please note following details in preparation of your submission:
+Please note the following details in preparation of your submission:

 • A maximum of two (2) abstracts will be accepted by the same author